fabianhogger/Article_App/README.md

 #### Examples

-Below I ran some similarity tests using the same Articles for 3 different models.
+Below I ran some similarity tests using the same Articles for 2 different models.
-I classified the articles as **irrelevant** ,**slightly relevant** and **relevant** The first model was trained only on names.
-The second one was trained on whole articles with 15 number of topics (the one from the table above) .
+I classified the articles as **irrelevant** ,**slightly relevant** and **relevant** The first model was trained  with 15 number of topics (the one from the table above) .
-The 3rd was trained with 50 topics for the same articles as the second.
+The 2nd was trained with 50 topics for the same articles as the first.

 Article given: **Covid-19 in the UK: How many coronavirus cases are there in your area? - BBC News**